neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

     #. required parameters
     #. run range format
-    #. datasource file path format
-    #. file format of every file in calibration, vanadium and ub and reduction plan file sections
+    #. file path format of every file in: datasource, calibration, vanadium and ub and reduction plan file sections

 In case the selected reduction plan is in an invalid state, the next steps buttons/tabs are deactivated.
 A reduction plan is created only and only if it is in a valid state.